dawnbanawn/ECU_Fordjupad_Python/README.md

 Exceptions are raised and logged to a separate file.

-A .bat runs the web_scraper.py, but it points to a python.exe that might need a change depending on your paths.
+A .bat runs the web_scraper.py, but it points to a python.exe that might need a change depending on your environment path.

 Another script can be run to check the function that retrieves and process the scraped data.